AvaLilac/for-desktop/README.md

 > [!WARNING]
 > My Fork Of AviaClient isnt developed yet as i dont have enough motivation.
 But i have ideas that will i think make it look better.
 Building NyloClient from source will only give you AviaClient, And no. I do not have a server yet

+> [!NOTE]
+> Some changes i would like to make is the following
+> 1. I want to lock down the plugins manager to activate User Scripts via a toggle and only allow Trusted Plugins when the toggle is disabled
+> 2. If not.
+Then i would atleast like to pop up a warning when adding plugins saying it can be unsafe to load from an untrusted Source
+> This isnt all my ideas but its all i can think about right now.
+Once i figure everything out. if i get motivation. i'll do it

 ## Installation

 <a href="https://repology.org/project/stoat-desktop/versions">